 - When you appoint an energy broker to act on your behalf, it is a legal requirement for the broker to obtain from you, a signed Letter of Authority, otherwise known as an LOA.

 - The energy broker will normally provide a template of the LOA for you to put onto your own letterhead, sign and return.
-Please note, that both EON and British Gas (BG) require specific LOA's over and above the brokers LOA.
-Dependent upon who your energy suppliers are, you may need to sign all three LOA's.
+Please note, that both EON and British Gas (BG) require specific LOAs over and above the broker's LOA.
+Dependent on who your energy suppliers are, you may need to sign all three LOAs.

 - The LOA is a legal requirement, as your information is protected under the Data Protection Act.
 As such, your supplier is not able to disclose this information without your express permission.

 - If you sign an exclusive LOA then other brokers will not be able to compete for your business throughout the validity period of the LOA.
-This means that you will end up paying higher prices than you need to.
+This means that you will end up paying higher prices than you need to as the unethical broker will trap you and only provide high-priced contracts.
 Guaranteed!

 Please.
 Always read the LOA carefully!
 Our advice?